 "Insufficient Bond" Error

-This error occurs if you try to unbond all of your funds but didn't chill your account first, i.e. stop nominating.
-To resolve this, click the Stop button first and then you'll be able to unbond successfully.
+If you didn't chill your account first (i.e., stop nominating) and you try to unbond all your funds, or the funds left bonded are below the minimum needed to nominate, you will be unable to unbond and will receive the 'Insufficient Bond' error.
+To resolve this, click the Stop button first and then you'll be able to unbond successfully all your funds.
 For more information, please read this article.